monkeyman79/janitor/README.md

 ##### `janitor raw-stack [/fmt] [+length]`
 ##### alias `jas`
 Dump stack memory, similar to `janitor dump $sp`.
-Word width configured with `set janitor word-width` is used, unless width is explicitly specified.
+Word width configured with `set janitor word-width` is used unless width is explicitly specified.
 It will try to highlight current stack frame in dumped bytes.

 ##### `set janitor word-width 2|4`
 ##### `show janitor word-width`